dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

 Since database tables consist of columns, your entities must consist of columns too.
 Each entity class property you marked with a decorator `@Column()` will be mapped to a database table column.
 A column can accept options such as `unique` that marks the column as unique column (creates unique constraint).
 You can see the other options [here](https://typeorm.io/entities#column-options).
-Each entity must have a primary column, and since we're using MongoDB, our primary column with be an `ObjectId`.
+Each entity must have a primary column, and since we're using MongoDB, our primary column will be an `ObjectId`.
 Therefore, we use `@ObjectIdColumn()`.

 ## Active Record vs. Data Mapper patterns

 In TypeORM you can use both the Active Record and the Data Mapper patterns.
 Using the Active Record approach, you define all your query methods inside the model itself, and you save, remove, and load objects using model methods.
 Simply said, the Active Record pattern is an approach to access your database within your models.
 Using the Data Mapper approach, you define all your query methods in separate classes called "repositories", and you save, remove, and load objects using repositories.
 In data mapper your entities are very dumb - they just define their properties and may have some "dummy" methods.
 Simply said, data mapper is an approach to access your database within repositories instead of models.
 You can read more about them in detail [here](https://github.com/typeorm/typeorm/blob/master/docs/active-record-data-mapper.md).

-We'll be using the **Data Mapper** approach as it is more cleaner and more organized that way which results in a more maintainable code, which is more effective in larger applications.
+We'll be using the **Data Mapper** approach as it is cleaner and more organized that way which results in a more maintainable code, which is more effective in larger applications.

 ---